BlizzCrafter/MonoGame.SplineFlower/README.md

 So what can this library actually do for you?

-Despite drawing simple lines, it can also generate:
+Despite drawing simple lines, it generates very smooth BézierCurves and BézierSplines pretty fast, because it uses **polynomial math formulas** behind the scenes.

+This makes it possible to generate:

 #### Quadratic BézierCurves
 ![BezierCurve_Quadratic](doc/BezierCurve_Quadratic.png)